-- The Nominations and Remuneration Committee is responsible for reviewing and providing the Board with a recommendation for a suitable remuneration framework for the Company; - · monitoring the level and structure of remuneration for senior management and recommending adjustments where - keeping under review its own performance, constitution and terms of reference; and - · considering other matters as referred to it by the Board.
+- reviewing and providing the Board with a recommendation for a suitable remuneration framework for the Company; - · monitoring the level and structure of remuneration for senior management and recommending adjustments where - keeping under review its own performance, constitution and terms of reference; and - considering other matters as referred to it by the Board.

-The Nominations and Remuneration Committee also determines and agrees with the Board the framework and broad policy for the remuneration of the Chairman and Chief Executive Officer, Deputy Chief Executive Officer and Group Chief Financial Officer, and other members of senior management.
+The Nominations and Remuneration Committee also determines and agrees with the Board the framework and broad policy for the remuneration of the Group Chairman and Chief Executive Officer, Group Deputy Chief Executive Officer and Chief Financial Officer, and other members of senior management.